The global skills and competency framework for the digital world

 Data management DATM

-Developing and implementing plans, policies, and practices that control, protect and optimise the value of data assets.
+Developing and implementing plans, policies, and practices that control, protect and optimise the value and governance of data assets.

 This is a prototype for SFIA 9.
 It is subject to change before publication.